radicalio/react-dropmenu/README.md

 ### Data
 You will need to load data.
 I expect that you will do this as JSON data from an API, but the demo shows loading data as a javascript object statically.
-If using the static data approach, the data must be an exported as an object called `MenuData` containg an array of page objects.
+If using the static data approach, the data must be an exported as an object called `MenuData` containing an array of page objects.

 ```sh